GoogleCloudPlatform/kms-integrations/README.md

 building from source.
 Support for a library that you build yourself from source is on a best-effort basis, via GitHub issues.
 Further information about build configurations is available in [BUILDING](BUILDING.md).

+## Cloud KMS CNG Provider

+The CNG provider is currently under development and is not yet ready for use.